 The biomass supply assessment is focused on two prospective power plant sites - the Prince Substation (located near the town of Caselton, NV) and the Pony Springs Substation (located about 30 miles north of Pioche, NV) (see Map 1).
 These sites were selected prior to the commencement of the study.
 The two sites were chosen primarily because they were judged to minimize the cost of interconnecting the power plant to the power grid.
-The substation site selections were recommended by the Lincoln County Power District (LCPD) in consultation with representatives of Lincoln County and A-Power.
+The substation site selections were made by the Lincoln County Power District (LCPD) and by personnel at Lincoln County and A-Power.